Erafia/Finalsurge/README.md

 # Finalsurge
-What checks tobe covered within the framework:
+What checks to be covered within the framework:

 Check it is possible to add a workout to the calendar via Quick Add Check it is possible to add a workout to the calendar via Full Add